-The University maintains links with other universities throughout the world.
-Details may be found at the Study Abroad website (https://www.aber.ac.uk/en/international/study-abroad/sya-jya-programme/).
+https://aber.ac.uk/en/study-with-us/global-opportunities/

 Students who wish to take up this opportunity normally do so for their second year; the application process is in the first year.
 Placements are allocated through a selection process by the University.
 Students must discuss their plan with the Computer Science department to ensure their proposed syllabus includes all the material required for their next year of study at Aberystwyth.
 The departmental contact is Dr Frédéric Labrosse (ffl@aber.ac.uk).